 The Best Times to Try It

 1. When a roundtrip fare just seems a bit too high for you.
-Maybe you're familiar enough with the route to know that prices are inflated, or you simply can't afford the quoted price.
+Maybe you're familiar enough with the route to know that prices are inflated, or you simply can't afford the quoted fare.
 If you find a decent roundtrip fare, typically it is because there are incentives built in; airlines often apply some discounts to round trips to entice travelers to stick with traditional and straightforward itineraries.

-2. When you are purchasing flights very close to your first day of travel.
+2. When you are purchasing flights close to your first day of travel.
 You may benefit from a last-minute one-way fare on one airline, and then still be able to find an advance purchase discount one-way on another airline.

 3. Potentially every time you fly.
 When introducing the Hacker Fares, Kayak CMO Robert Birge said that the change would impact a "significant percentage of queries."
 If that is the case, it should also affect a significant percentage of your trips.